biopragmatics/oquat/docs/unknowns/source/bao.md

 | NIF_Subcellular:sao884265541  |        1 | [GO:0044307](http://purl.obolibrary.org/obo/GO_0044307) |
 | NIF_Subcellular:sao707332678  |        1 | [GO:1901589](http://purl.obolibrary.org/obo/GO_1901589) |

-## `ABA` (1)
+## `ABA`

+There are 1 usages of `ABA` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ABA).

 | curie     |   usages | nodes                                                           |
 |-----------|----------|-----------------------------------------------------------------|
 | ABA:Brain |        1 | [UBERON:0000955](http://purl.obolibrary.org/obo/UBERON_0000955) |

-## `ANISEED` (3)
+## `ANISEED`

+There are 3 usages of `ANISEED` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ANISEED)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ANISEED).

 | curie           |   usages | nodes                                                           |
 |-----------------|----------|-----------------------------------------------------------------|